ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_climwip.rst

        tas_CLIM_i: 1
        psl_CLIM_i: 1

-Note that this approach weights ensemble members of the same model with a 1/N independence scaling as well as different models with a output-based independence weighting.
+Note that this approach weights ensemble members of the same model with a 1/N independence scaling (combine_ensemble_members: true) as well as different models with an output-based independence weighting.
 Different approaches to handle ensemble members are discussed in `Merrifield et al. (2020) <https://doi.org/10.5194/esd-11-807-2020>`_.
-Note that, unlike for performance, the climatologies are used for independence (i.e., the global mean is **not** removed). **Warning:** Using only the independence weighting without any performance weighting might not always lead to meaningful results!
-The independence weighting is based on model output, which means that if a model is different from all other models as well as the observations it will get a very high independence weight (and also total weight in absence of any performance weighting).
+Note that, unlike for performance, climatologies are used for independence (i.e., the global mean is **not** removed for independence). **Warning:** Using only the independence weighting without any performance weighting might not always lead to meaningful results!
+The independence weighting is based on model output, which means that if a model is very different from all other models as well as the observations it will get a very high independence weight (and also total weight in absence of any performance weighting).
 This might not reflect the actual independence.
 It is therefore recommended to use weights based on both independence and performance for most cases.

 Variables